phax/as2-peppol/README.md

 # News and Noteworthy

+* v3.3.0 - work in progress
+    * Updated to peppol-commons 8.x
 * v3.2.1 - 2020-01-19
     * Updated to peppol-commons 7.0.6
     * Made the used SMP transport profile customizable via `AS2ClientBuilder.setSMPTransportProfiles`